TaraTritt/dapp-starter/README.md

 );
 ```

-4. Compile the contracts by executing ethereum/compile.js
+4. Compile the contracts by executing ethereum/compile.js. **Make sure to execute this command inside the ethereum directory**

 ```shell
 node compile.js